DigiDivers/DigiDiversSmartContracts/README.md

 ## Add Experience Level (XP) and Level Up (LVL) Existing pNFTs

-(Not working yet)
+(Not working yet, needs to be changed to work with NFT Creation section)

-Allows you to add XP and LVL to existing pNFTs.
+Hypotethically => Allows you to add XP and LVL to existing pNFTs.

     `updateNFT(nft, metadataUri, newName)`